StarRealMan/starblog_project/source/about/index.md

 ![project2](/images/system/projects.png)

 We also designed a strong PMSM system from hardware to software which is widely used in our robots.
-We have also assigned a patent for this project.
+We have assigned a patent for this PMSM system.

 ## Honors